q3769/conseq4j/README.md

 submission order; tasks of different sequence keys are managed to execute in parallel, by a thread pool of configurable size.

-Prefer this style when the full-blown syntax and semantic support of a JDK [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html) is not required.
+Prefer this style when the full-blown syntax and semantic support of JDK [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html) is not required.